Leparwa/dairyBusiness/README.md

 # Dairy Business
-#### this website give a brief description of my favorite band.
-I like Wakadinali
+#### this site gives a brief overview of simulation of dairy business. the user can have a see there earning on yearly basis
 #### By **Kevin Leresi Leparwa**
 ## Description

-The site will provide a brief information about Wakadinali and their their songs
+Users can enter their production per shade, then after a calculation they are supposed to see their total earning per year, week or monthly
 ## Setup/Installation Requirements
 * Visual Studio Code
 * Browser